5000+-square-foot house on market for $137,900

 WINNER, S.D. — The century-old house has five bedrooms, four bathrooms, more than 5,000 square feet — and a $137,900 price tag.

-In an industry were location is everything, this property is here in south-central South Dakota, where the population just shy of 3.000.
+In an industry where location is everything, this property is here in south-central South Dakota, where the population just shy of 3.000.
 And its owner wants it sold fast.

 “It’s a really neat house.
 It’s been around here a long time,” said listing agent Rick Shippy, who owns Shippy Realty in Winner with his wife, Lin.